 As mentioned above, most of the meals on this tour are included in the tour price.
 When a meal is not included, this is because there are often many options available - we would like to give you the opportunity to explore a bit and test the local cuisine yourself.
 In these cases, your CEO will be able to suggest some good local restaurants or options for you to choose from.
 All included meals will be prepared from fresh local produce.
 The majority of the shopping for foodstuffs will be done before the trip departs, and fresh goods, such as meats, fruits, vegetables, and dairy products, will be bought en route during the trip from supermarkets, local shops and markets.
 Breakfasts will generally consist of breads and cereals, if time allows a warm breakfast may be prepared.
 Many lunches will be provided en-route and will be light meals such as sandwiches and/or salads.
 All evening meals will be freshly-prepared hot meals, and will consist of a variety of continental and local dishes.
 Our cook will organize the meal preparation and lead the way here, but will prepare a duty schedule for ensuring a fair, rotating participation from you and your group members in the meal preparation and dish washing duties.
 Vegetarian meals and other dietary requirements need to be specified prior to arrival.

-For this tour we will use a 15-seat touring vehicle with a maximum of 14 people.
-With comfortable seats and sliding windows, this style of transportation is a great way to travel through the region and get a good view the surroundings.
+For this tour we will use a touring vehicle with comfortable seats and sliding windows, this style of transportation is a great way to travel through the region and get a good view the surroundings.
 When necessary, a trailer will be used for your luggage, and the tour gear.
-Please note these vehicles are not air-conditioned.
+Please note these vehicles may not be air-conditioned.
 This is not a physically demanding journey; however, travelling can be difficult, with long drives and poor road conditions at times.
 Please take note of the travel times and distances in the above itinerary, and consider that this is often on poor quality, bumpy roads.
 Despite this, most clients feel that the diversity of the African landscape, culture and wildlife are all well worth the experience.

 On this tour, you will be accompanied by two Chief Experience Officers (CEOs).
 The Chief Experience Officers (CEOs) will be the group manager and leader, cook and driver.
 They will provide information on the places where we are travelling, offer suggestions for things to do and see and introduce you to our local friends.
 He/she will take care of the small things so you can concentrate on enjoying your adventure.
 All of our CEOs in southern Africa are experienced group leaders, with a broad knowledge base of the region’s history, cultures, and wildlife.
 Most of our leaders in the region are from South Africa, though it may be possible that you’ll have a leader from another country in the southern African region.
 All of our overland adventure vehicle (OAV) drivers are experienced in the routes travelled, and highly skilled in dealing with different terrains.
 All of our cooks will organize and lead the meal preparation, and have experience in cooking a variety of local and international dishes for large groups.
 We also use local guides for some included activities where we think more specific knowledge will add to the enjoyment of the places we are visiting.